AliaumeL/polyregular-model-checking/README.md

 Note that the installation process requires the installation of external solvers, which are included in the docker image and the nix derivation, but cannot be build by the `stack` tool.
+Namely, the following solvers can be used:
+`MONA`, `CVC5`, `Z3`, `Yices`, and `alt-ergo`.
+The installation instructions for these solvers can be found in their respective repositories.

 The easiest way is to use `docker run -it -p 3000:3000 aliaume/polycheck-small:latest polycheck --web` to run the program in